aperiodic/skyrim-modding/README.md

 ```
 TCL
 ```
-(mnemonically 'toggle clip'), which lets you fly since you don't interact with the ground any more (no clipping) and they had the good sense to turn the gravity off for you (though you don't have inertia either).
+(mnemonically 'toggle clip'), which lets you fly since you don't interact with the ground any more (no clipping) and they had the good sense to turn the gravity off for you.

 Then just fly around the map until it crashes.
-If it takes less than thirty seconds, you might get CTDs after an hour or three of play.
+If it takes less than thirty seconds, you might get CTDs after an hour or three of play, and sometimes you'll get unlucky enough to run into one after only five or ten minutes, especially in the crowded areas near and to the East of the Throat of the World.
 If you can make it for two minutes or more, you're probably fine.
 Unfortunately, to make the memory allocation stuff work better, you'll need to resort to patching the Skyrim executable itself.